riboflavin/test-framer-sync/compare/fathom-vs-krisp.md

 ---
 type: comparison
-title: Fathom vs Krisp – Feature and product comparison
+title: Fathom vs Krisp for meeting automation
 description: Compare AI meeting automation tools Fathom and Krisp across transcription quality, action item tracking, meeting summaries, and other key features like integrations, security, and language support.
 ---

-# Fathom vs Krisp – Feature and product comparison
+# Fathom vs Krisp for meeting automation

 Here's what you should look for in an AI meeting automation tool:
 * Transcripts that create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.